 Emissions of CO2 from carbon stock changes in living biomass for Land converted to Grassland is calculated using a Tier 1 approach (see Section 6.2 below).
+Carbon stocks in Grassland (non-TOF) depend on carbon stocks per unit of area of grassland vegetation, nature and orchards and the relative contribution of these categories to the Grassland (non-TOF) area.
 This value is also used for determining emissions for Grassland converted to other land use categories (4.A2, 4.B2, 4.D2-4.F2).
-Net carbon stock changes in both mineral and organic soils for land use changes involving Grassland are calculated based on the methodology provided in Chapter 11.
+Net carbon stock changes in both mineral and organic soils for land use changes involving Grassland (non TOF) are calculated based on the methodology provided in Chapter 11.